• Home

 Lamentably, this remnant forest is under threat of development.
 It needs your fighting support.

-STOP DEVELOPMENT IN WOOGAROO FOREST!
+STOP DEVELOPMENTS IN WOOGAROO FOREST!

-Woogaroo Forest Needs Protection
+Woogaroo Forest needs protection

 Australia has one of the highest rates of mammal extinction in the world and ranks second in biodiversity loss.
 Across the country, deforestation is happening at an alarming rate—every few minutes, an area the size of the MCG is cleared.
 It’s time to take a stand!

-Threatened Flora and Fauna
+Threatened flora and fauna

 • Koala, Phascolarctos,cinereus, Endangered